Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Collision Avoidance Methods

 \subsection{Classic Collision Avoidance Algorithms}

 Classic collision avoidance algorithms of UAVs are developed from the robot obstacle avoidance algorithms, which is relatively mature.
-This kind of algorithm consists of geometric methods, graph theory methods, artificial potential field methods, and dynamic fence methods.
-The summary of classic collision avoidance algorithms is shown in Table \uppercase\expandafter{\romannumeral5}.
+This kind of algorithm consists of geometric methods, graph theory methods, artificial potential field methods, and methods based on path selection.
+The summary of classic collision avoidance algorithms is shown in Table \uppercase\expandafter{\romannumeral6}.